harness/developer-hub/docs/chaos-engineering/architecture-and-security/architecture/control-plane.md

 - [HCE constituents](/docs/chaos-engineering/architecture-and-security/architecture/components)

 To determine (or improve) the resilience of an application, you have to execute chaos experiments on your cluster.
-To execute a chaos experiment, two essential components of HCE should interact with each other.
+To execute a chaos experiment, two essential components should interact with each other.
 The two parts are:

-1. **Control plane**
+1. **Control plane** (HCE SaaS)
-2. **Execution plane**
+2. **Execution plane** (Your host/cluster)

 :::tip
 Depending on the version of HCE (Saas or Self-Managed Platform), the control plane is [hosted](https://app.harness.io) by Harness (for SaaS) or within your domain (for example, `harness.your-domain.io`).